 Upcoming Contracting Opportunities

 WETA's upcoming contracting opportunities are listed in the Business Outreach Committee's Quarterly newsletter.
-Download the Summer 2019 BOC Newsletter (PDF)
+Download the Fall/Winter 2019 BOC Newsletter (PDF)

 300 Passenger Vessel Construction Project and Associated DBE Project Goal